strangerstudios/paystack-gateway-paid-memberships-pro/readme.txt

 = Paystack Gateway for Paid Membership Pro is awesome!
 Can I contribute? =

 Yes you can!
-Join in on our [GitHub repository](https://github.com/strangerstudios/paystack-gateway-paid-memberships-pro) :)
+Join in on our [GitHub repository](https://github.com/strangerstudios/paystack-gateway-paid-memberships-pro)

 == Screenshots ==

 1. The slick Paystack settings panel.

 == Changelog ==
+= 1.7.3 - 2024-04-15 =
+* SECURITY: Improved sanitization to output of translatable strings.
+* ENHANCEMENT: Added functionality for refunds within Paid Memberships Pro.
+Supports full refunds only.
+* BUG FIX: Fixed an issue where subscriptions weren't being linked inside Paid Memberships Pro correctly when confirming the membership.

 = 1.7.2 - 2024-02-15 =
 * ENHANCEMENT: Added support for Paid Memberships Pro 3.0+ subscriptions.
 * BUG FIX: Fixed an issue where discount codes were not reflecting on Paid Memberships Pro side.